Margery0011/510_Final_Project/Milestone_1.md

 ## Section4: Known Issues

 - There are way too many more samples in one group than the other
-- The name of htseq-counts file is not clear
+- The name of htseq-counts file is not clear -name has been changed -